bwoods/TeX--/README.md

 ## A simple example

 Add the `tex` and `tfm` folders to your application.
+Copy the `tex.pool` file into your application’s `tex` folder.
 Include the `tex.hpp` header file, then it’s as simple as

 ```c++
 	tex::plain typesetter;